ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 ## Final thoughts

 It's October, and my wife and I have been here at Cambridge for a month.
-There's a lot to say about Cambridge&mdash;the collegiate system, the traditions, the culture, and more.
+There's a lot to say about Cambridge&mdash;the collegiate system[^2], the traditions, the culture, and more.
 Things still look unfamiliar, but I'm taking my time to let the place reveal itself to me, knowing that we'll be here for a while.

 <!-- pictures of Cambridge! -->